nottrobin/robinwinslow.uk/_articles/dont-catch-errors.md

 What the above code will do is print the error to the server log, pass right over the broken code, and try to serve up a normal [success page](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/200) as if nothing was wrong.
 This is bad.
 Worse than bad.
 This is a debugging nightmare.

 It's the same with any application framework.
 Error handling will be managed, sensibly, at the application level.
-Catching individual error and providing custom handling makes error impossible to track down.
+Catching individual errors and providing naive handling can make errors impossible to track down.

 ## Don't catch errors willy nilly